InfinteCoder/InfinteCoder/README.md

 ### Code.org Gamelab
 [Robot Face](https://InfinteCoder.github.io/Robot/)
  > In this project I used a variety of shapes and random apsects to create a constantley changing and unique robot.
+This was my first project using random funcitons and changing the shape everytime when

  [Captioned Scene](https://studio.code.org/projects/gamelab/Ks5FD1ZQlD4RcKuJeGaDtz8XD3lw6vmfZbNJrYyGCzY)
  > In this project I created one of my favorite scenes comparing the best two soccer players in the world.
+I used sprits and shapes and random rgb colors to create a unqiue experience.

 [Interactive Card](https://studio.code.org/projects/gamelab/tOH7_cI0gnDAB6XI_k6QpMplG11qBUsbKS0X7ym0bN4)
 > In this assignment, I created an interactive card which is based of valentines day.
 This card will vary depedning on if you select yes or no for the card.